Fill out debt relief forms

 How to Choose the Right Form

-- Form 101, Voluntary Petition for Bankruptcy: This is the standard form for individuals who choose to file for bankruptcy themselves.
-It provides the court with the financial details necessary to grant legal protection and start the discharge process.
+- Filing yourself?
+Use Form 101, Voluntary Petition for Bankruptcy.
+This is the standard form for individuals who choose to declare bankruptcy and want legal protection from creditors.

 Form Comparison